 Limitations of Expert Systems

-After checking out the features of the expert system, we need to take a look at its limitations as well.
+After checking out the features of the Expert Systems, we need to take a look at its limitations as well.
 When looking at Artificial Intelligence, one must understand that it is a technology that is under continuous development and improvement every day.
 Most of the time, when one wishes to use AI to solve a problem, the stakes are high and so are the expectations.
-To know and understand where the limit is, let’s check out some of the limitations of expert systems.
+To know and understand where the limit is, let’s check out some of the limitations of Expert Systems.

 Creativity: No matter how good an Expert System is designed to be, there are many situations where it lacks finesse and brings out a response that can be deemed as plain and commonplace.

 Result validation: If there is a situation where the input data to the knowledge hub is not accurate, the validation engine might not be able to figure this out and, therefore, might furnish inaccurate results.

 Running cost: As you might expect, designing, maintaining, and running these expert systems require a lot of finances.
-But once set up, it will serve for longer durations efficiently than human experts driving in more return on investment overall.
+Once set up, it will serve for longer durations efficiently than human experts driving in more return on investment overall.

 Conflict of solutions: When you consider the human approach to solving a problem, each person can come up with a unique solution.
-This is not the case when working with expert systems, which forms to be one of the biggest limitations today.
+This is not the case when working with Expert Systems, which happen to be one of the biggest limitations today.

 Key Applications of Expert Systems